FredBaos/fredbaos.github.io/index.md

 As we can see, these bridges are quite intuitive.
 For example, when people come to buy `FUEL` (gas), it is often the only thing they buy, or if bought with anything else, it is always purchased with `CIGARETTES`.
 Similarly, `CHIPS&SNACKS` are always seen together with `SOFT DRINKS` if it isn't the only thing in the basket.

-Now, the central aspect of the study of the product network is to identify groups or communities of products based on the co-purchase occasions that are intuitive in the economical point of view.
-To this end, we obtained interesting results using "cliques".
-A group of products is a clique if there exists at least one co-purchase count between every pair of products.
-Below, you will find an interactive plot in which you have the possibility to select some cliques and highlight them in the product network.
+Now, the central aspect of the study of the product network is to identify economincally intuitive groups or communities of products based on the co-purchase occasions.
+However, prior to this final analysis, we would like to explore a few more important questions in pursuit of a more comprehensive economic understanding.
+For instance, how can we complement the product network analysis with other economic information that is available such as household income or the number of children in the household?
+In the next section, we diverge briefly to analyze household income and children data only so that its insights can ultimately be combined to the product analysis in the network.

-(interactive cliques plot here)

-As you might have seen on the above plot, we have some interesting cliques that are intuitive economically.
-Some notable examples are listed here:
-*	Clique 4: `SOFT DRINKS`, `FLUID MILK PRODUCTS`, `PET CARE SUPPLIES`, `DOG FOODS`, `CAT FOOD`, `CANDY - CHECKLANE`
-*	Clique 11 : `SOFT DRINKS`, `FLUID MILK PRODUCTS`, `IMPORTED WINE`, `DOMESTIC WINE`, `BEERS/ALES`
-*	Clique 15 : `SOFT DRINKS`, `FLUID MILK PRODUCTS`, `CHEESE`, `BEEF`, `BROCCOLI/CAULIFLOWER`, `TOMATOES`, `ONIONS`, `SALAD MIX`, `CARROTS`
-*	Clique 322 : `SOFT DRINKS`, `FLUID MILK PRODUCTS`, `CHEESE`, `POPCORN`, `CANDAY - CHECKLANE`, `CANDY - PACKAGED`

-In clique 4, one may surmise that the community is closely related to "pet products".
-Similarly, clique 11 would be named "alcoholic drinks".
-We can see in the examples presented above that `SOFT DRINKS` and `FLUID MILLK PRODUCTS` appear in a lot of cliques.
-This is consistent with the first results where we observed that they are the two most present products in the baskets as well as the co-purchase matrix.

-By constructing the co-purchase matrix and defining cliques, we managed to extract some patterns in how people consume.
-But what could be some driving factors for these patterns?
-This will be the subject of the next section, where two economic factors were studied: the household’s income and the number of children.

 # Do children and household income matter?